rcorcs/cgo18mscr/rebuttal.md

 C.1.Thank you for the feedback, we will clarify confusion in the paper.

-In Section 2 we mean that runtime does not correlate to true speedup unless comparing inputs with an equal amount of work.
+In Section 2 we mean that runtime does not correlate to true speedup unless we compare inputs with an equal amount of work.

 In Section 3 we show the work metric correlates with unoptimized execution time for *the same input*, regardless of optimization.